Glossary

 ChatGPT

-Developed by OpenAI, ChatGPT can assist with proofreading, content generation, and language translation.
-While not specifically designed as an editing tool, its language processing capabilities enable it to provide valuable suggestions and improvements.
+ChatGPT assists with proofreading, content generation, and translation.
+While not specifically for editing, its language capabilities offer valuable suggestions.

 Specialized Editing Software